kjaisingh/Hardhat-Detector/README.md

 python cnn.py
 ~~~~~~~~

-6. Pass in images to be scanned for the presence of hardhats using the parser argument -i, with <imageFileName> being a placeholder for the file name of the image.
+6. Pass in images to be scanned for the presence of hardhats using the parser argument -i, with 'imageFileName' being a placeholder for the file name of the image.
 The default is 'test_pos.jpg', also part of the repository.
 The classification result is printed in the console.
 ~~~~
 python classify.py -i <imageFileName>
 ~~~~~~~~